Datseris/Datseris.github.io/_pages/research.md

 ## Nonlinear dynamics education
 Chaos theory is arguably one of the most beautiful frameworks to approach the world, at least from the mathematics perspective.
 However, nonlinear dynamics, the root of chaos theory, are very rarely tractable analytically.
 Thus, a "nonlinear dynamicist" always works hand-in-hand with a computer.

 There are dozens of textbooks on nonlinear dynamics.
-Oddly enough, none of them takes computer code seriously.
-I believe this should be changed, and education of nonlinear dynamics should occur simultaneously with code.
+Oddly enough, none of them represents code sufficiently, while most don't even talk about it.
+I believe this should be changed, and education of nonlinear dynamics should have both equations and code next to each other.
 Technology has thankfully advanced enough to allow one to solve complicated problems while writing concise, expressive, high level code.
 I am aiming to take advantage of this progress into a new introductory textbook about nonlinear dynamics I am co-authoring with Prof. [Ulrich Parlitz](https://www.uni-goettingen.de/en/105320.html).
-To give you an idea, here are to excerpts.
-In the fist one, a real, runnable implementation of an algorithm to compute the maximum Lyapunov exponents is shown in text as a special "Code" environment, like a "Figure" or "Table" environment:
+To give you an idea, here are two excerpts.
+In the fist one is a real, runnable implementation of an algorithm to compute the Lyapunov exponents.
+It is shown in text as a special "Code" environment, like a "Figure" or "Table" environment:

 ![](../files/plots/book1.PNG)